 c) Author biographies

 Upon submission, your manuscript will be checked for formal template compliance before the Editor-in-Chief examines the paper for scope compliance, language proficiency, as well as basic technical content and novelty.
 Out-of-scope papers as well as papers of insufficient technical content or quality may be immediately rejected upon consultation within the Editorial Board.
 After passing these initial editorial steps, the Editor-in-Chief assigns your manuscript to an Associate Editor who is an expert in the respective paper’s topic area.
 Authors also have the opportunity to suggest a preferred Associate Editor (or to exclude certain Associate Editors as "non-preferred") in the ScholarOne Manuscripts submission tool.
-While we always honor non-preferred Associate Editor selections, we may not always be able to honor preferred Associate Editor choices.
+We will always honor non-preferred Associate Editor selections if these are based on clear precedence that could lead to a potentially biased review process.
+(The mere fact that an Associate Editor may also be a competitor working in the exact same field as your paper is not a reason for exclusion.)
+We will try to honor preferred Associate Editor choices, but only if your preferences make technical sense and if the current Associate Editor workload permits the assignment.
 The Associate Editor selects a minimum of two reviewers who are experts in the field of your paper.
 As with Associate Editors, you may designate preferred and non-preferred reviewers upon on-line submission.
-While we will always honor your non-preferred selections, we may not always honor your preferred reviewer choices.
+As with Associate Editor preferences, we will always honor your non-preferred selections if based on clear precedence that could lead to a potentially biased review, and we will try to honor your preferred reviewer choices based on technical expertise and reviewer workloads.
 Authors can track the status of their submission at any time through ScholarOne Manuscripts.
 Please note that all technical work performed in this paper handling process, including all work performed by the Editor-in-Chief, the Deputy Editors, the Associate Editors, and the Reviewers, is based on volunteers.
 While we constantly strive to keep reviewing times to a minimum, we place strong emphasis on technical quality.
 The average turn-around time (from submission to first decision) is currently below 40 days.

 JLT allows for two revision cycles.
 Should your manuscript require more than two revisions, it may be rejected, but you are welcome to resubmit in case you can fully address all reviewer concerns.